Two-stage dispersion mechanism of clean spherical bubbles rising in a chain

+Figure~\ref{fig3} shows the upward flow profile for each frequency $f$.
+We prescribed the velocity distribution of the upward flow to replicate the experimental dispersion angle $\alpha$ within the model.
+This approach assumes that the maximum upward flow velocity remains sufficiently small compared with the bubble rise velocity, and that the upward flow spreads laterally as the bubble chain disperses during ascent, as detailed in the Appendix.

 The maximum velocity is assumed to be sufficiently smaller than the bubble terminal velocity (100 mm/s, see Fig.~\ref{fig8}(b)) and is set to $10\%$ of it, i.e., 10 mm/s.

 The shear region of the upward flow shifts outward to both sides as $z$ increases.
 The shifted shear region means that dispersion increases since bubbles experience lift force in the shear region.
 We define the upward flow profile as:

 where $V_{L0}=10 \,\mathrm{mm/s}$ is the maximum upward flow velocity, $\sigma=0.5\,\mathrm{mm}$ is the standard deviation of the Gaussian component, and $w(z)=\beta z$ is the half-width of the maximal velocity region at height $z$.
 The expansion rate $\beta$ is determined for each frequency such that it reproduces the experimentally obtained dispersion angles $\alpha$ for the 0.5 mm bubbles (listed in Table~\ref{tab:UpwardflowParameter}).